-This easy Chinese smashed cucumber salad (拍黄瓜) takes less than 10 minutes to make and is great as a refreshing side.
+This easy Chinese smashed cucumber salad (拍黄瓜) is a dim sum classic that takes less than 10 minutes to make and is great as a refreshing side for the everyday meal.
 It's savory, tangy, and with the addition of our homemade Chinese chili oil, it's so aromatic!
+Pair this cucumber salad with other dim sum favorites like siu mai and salt and pepper tofu for an at-home dim sum meal.

 Chinese smashed cucumber salad (pāi huáng guā - 拍黄瓜) is sometimes known as garlic paste smashed cucumber salad because traditionally, the raw garlic for the dressing are grounded into a paste.
 This is so the garlic adheres to the smashed cucumbers better and gives the dressing a super garlicky and spicy flavor.